shinobi-1/ROR-Challenge--StoreRater/README.md

 ## Usage
 After installation, access the app at `http://localhost:3000`.
-- Create an account to start rating and reviewing stores.

-## API Documentation
-(Provide details if applicable)

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.